python/mypy/mypyc/doc/performance_tips_and_tricks.rst

 corresponding interpreted operations.
 Using them as much as possible may allow you to see 10x or more in performance gains.

-The key thing to understand is that different things are fast in compiled code.
-Some things are not that much (or any) faster in compiled code, such as set math operations.
-Some things, such as calling a method of a native class, are much faster in compiled code.
+Some things are not much (or any) faster in compiled code, such as set math operations.
+In contrast, calling a method of a native class is much faster in compiled code.

 If you are used to optimizing for CPython, you might have replaced some class instances with dictionaries, as they can be